 Rat and bird mite infestations occur in structures where rat or bird nests are located.
 Infestations are sometimes first noticed following extermination, or after the natural hosts have died or left the structure.
 Infestations may also occur where heavy mite infestations have developed around a rodent or bird nest.
 Occasionally rodent or bird mites may be found on rodents kept as pets.

-Rat mites are small, approximately the size of the period at the end of this sentence.
+Rat mites are small, approximately the size of the period at the end of this sentence (see video).
 They move actively and can be picked up with a wet finger, brush or piece of sticky tape.
 Distinguishing between different species of Ornithonyssus mites to determine whether birds or rodents are the likely source is difficult and requires special expertise.
 The first course of action when faced with a suspected biting mite problem is to look for all potential bird or rodent sources and collect some of the mites, if possible.

 Collecting mites.
 Most pest control companies will (rightly) not treat a home without proof of pest presence.
 It is therefore important to collect mites prior to treatment.
 Parasitic mites are often first noticed when biting.
 Mites can be collected from the skin with an artist’s brush or tissue dipped in rubbing alcohol.
 Mites collected in this way should be placed in a small vial or other waterproof container with a small amount of rubbing alcohol.
 Mites can also be collected from the skin with a piece of tape (although this makes accurate identification of the mite unlikely).
 Sticky traps are also useful tools for sampling tiny arthropods around the home.
 Place several sticky traps in rooms where bites are occurring.